 Properties of Acrylonitrile Butadiene Styrene (ABS)

-Acrylonitrile Butadiene Styrene, commonly known as ABS, is a versatile thermoplastic polymer.
-It is composed of three main monomers: acrylonitrile, butadiene, and styrene.
-ABS is known for its strength, durability, and impact resistance, making it a popular material for a wide range of applications, including automotive parts, toys, consumer electronics, and various plastic products.
+Acrylonitrile Butadiene Styrene (ABS) is a widely used thermoplastic polymer composed of acrylonitrile, butadiene, and styrene.
+It offers a balanced combination of strength, impact resistance, and rigidity, making it ideal for various applications, including automotive parts, toys, consumer electronics, and various plastic products.

 The following table provides a comprehensive list of acrylonitrile butadiene styrene (ABS) properties in both SI and US customary/Imperial units at normal temperature and pressure (NTP).